haiwen/seafile-admin-docs/manual/deploy_pro/roles_permissions.md

 ./seahub.sh python-env python3 seahub/manage.py set_user_role_upload_download_rate_limit
 ```

-Since version 11.0.9 pro, `can_share_repo` is added to limit user can NOT share library.
+Since version 11.0.9 pro, `can_share_repo` is added to limit users' ability to share a library.

 Seafile comes with two build-in roles `default` and `guest`, a default user is a normal user with permissions as followings: